 The annual CAGF funding process starts with a request for proposals due in Q1 of the calendar year.
 Applications are then processed, evaluated and recommended for funding by the parties listed above.
 The funding cycle covers July 1 through June 30 of each fiscal year.

-Applications must be postmarked no later than Friday, February 1, 2019 or submitted to City Hall, Room 250 by 5:00pm on that date.
+Applications must be postmarked no later than Friday, February 1, 2021, or submitted to the City of Beverly Hills, Human Services Division, 444 N. Rexford Drive, 2nd Floor Library Admin, Beverly Hills, CA 90210 by 5:00pm on that date.